Skip to main content

 Learning Objectives:

-• Understand the proposed changes to UG and its implications to auditors and auditees
+• Identify the proposed changes to Uniform Guidance and the implications to auditors and auditees.

-• Develop strategies for addressing the likely changes impacting UG
+• Determine strategies for addressing the likely changes impacting Uniform Guidance.

 3:25 PM – 4:40 PM EDT